Questions and Answers

 How strict are you on the due date?

 To be fair to all applicants, we are very strict on the due date – applications must be submitted by the due date and time.
 We cannot accept late applications or materials under any circumstance.

 What happens once I submit my application?
 When will I find out if I am awarded a scholarship?

 Once the scholarship deadline passes, we review all completed applications to determine finalists.
 This happens during February and March.
-In April, we invite finalists who make it past the initial review to participate in an interview.
+In April, we invite finalists from the initial review to participate in an interview.
 After interviews are complete, we determine which finalists will receive scholarships and award decisions are announced in early May.
-Scholarship awards are distributed beginning early June.
-Recipients can select any date within two years of being awarded a scholarship to have funds sent to their school.
+Scholarship awards are available to be distributed beginning in early June.
+Recipients can select how they would like their awards distributed.